 Effective December, 2018 Forest City Borough approved the use of the International Code Council 2015 edition of the International Property Maintenance Code, adopted by Resolution #6-2018 – Update to the 2015 Edition of the IPMC as adopted by the PA Dept. of Labor & Industry in October 2018.

 Please see the attached files below to open a copy of the latest ordinances related to Code Enforcement.
 This is a limited selection of ordinances, please contact Code Enforcement Officer, Stephanie Reisch for more information.

 Premises Identification is very important for the safety and protection of all Resident and Business properties.
 In attending a class recently, the person who taught the class joked, "Having numbers on a residence or business determines whether your pizza is delivered hot or cold".

-The State of Pennsylvania adopted the International Property Maintenance Code 2009 and Forest City Borough adopted it as well.
+The State of Pennsylvania adopted the International Property Maintenance Code 2015 in October, 2019 and Forest City Borough has approved the update to 2015 Code as well.
 The code states, "All premises must have numbers a minimum of 4” high by 0.5 inches wide and a contrasting color from the background they are placed upon".
 The measurements are specific so that anyone from the street can view the numbers.
 For instance, any emergency personnel, delivery person or whomever needs to identify your premises.
 If you have any questions please contact this office 570.785.3326.